richardgaywood/paydata.org/content/sprawlrunners/irl/downtime.md

 ## Healing & recovery actions {#recover}

 {{% boxout type="action" title="Lie Low" %}}
-If you attracted an unusually breathtaking amount of attention on the last run and so have a [Heat Die]({{< relref "heat.md" >}}), you can choose to skip town for a while until the heat dies down.
-This takes one of your actions and reduces the Heat Die by three steps (ie. a d10 becomes a d4).
-You can repeat this, if you want.
-Or need.
+If you attracted an unusually breathtaking amount of attention on the last run and so have a [Heat or Hunted Die]({{< relref "heat.md" >}}), you can choose to skip town for a while until the heat dies down.
+This takes one of your actions.
+You can repeat this, if you want... or need.

+If you have Heat, it reduces the Heat Die by three steps (ie. a d10 becomes a d4).
+If you have Hunted, reduce it by one step.
+It's not so easy to shake people off once it's personal.

+If the whole team is has Heat or is being Hunted (and that will usually be the case), everyone has to Lay Low together.
+Not much point one of you disappearing off the radar if two others are out partying.
 {{% /boxout %}}